SteveRMann/AAG-Wind-Instrument/src/README.md

-# Working code
+# DS2450Direction
 ## DS2450 Direction Original code: https://github.com/jbechter/arduino-onewire-DS2450
-This example demonstrates the use of the DS2450 library and the Arduino OneWire library to read wind vane direction from a Dallas Semiconductor DS2450 quad a/d in an AAG wind vane.
+This example from jbetcher demonstrates the use of the DS2450 quad A/D library and the Arduino OneWire library to read wind vane direction.

 ## DS2423WindSpeed
-This is my WIP of determining the windspeed from the anenometer.

-##Datalogger
+This sketch uses the DS2423 counter chip to read a counter value from a Dallas Semiconductor DS2423.

+## Datalogger
-My first attempt at writing data to an SD card.
+Writing data to an SD card.
+Was to be part of the DS2423WindSpeedCalibration program.

+## DS2423WindSpeedCalibration
+This sketch was used to get the accumulated count from the DS2423 over ten second windows.
+The data was continuously displayed over the COM port.
+While driving around the neighborhood, the count was correlated with the auto speed.
+As expected, the count/speed line was linear, so a simple map function in the code provides the wind speed.

+## windStation
+Windstation is the merger of direction, windspeed and temperature codes.